Matilda Bay Brewing Company

-The Matilda Bay Brewing Company was a West Australian brewery.
-It was the first new brewery opened in Australia since World War II and Australia's first craft brewery.
-Originating from small batches brewed for the Sail and Anchor Hotel in 1984, their main brewery opened in 1989 in a prominent building on the Stirling Highway occupied by Ford Motor Company.
+The Matilda Bay Brewing Company is a brewery founded in Western Australia, the first new brewery opened in Australia since World War II, and Australia's first craft brewery.
+Originating from small batches brewed for the Sail and Anchor Hotel in 1984, their main brewery opened in 1989 in a prominent building at Stirling Highway previously occupied by Ford Motor Company.
 The company was purchased by Carlton & United Breweries in the early 1990s (now part of Asahi Breweries).

 History

-In 1983 Phil Sexton (a former brewer for the Swan Brewery), together with Garry Gosatti, John Tollis and Ron Groves, formed Brewtech Pty Ltd to brew commercial boutique beers.
-Due to lack of support from Perth Hotels the company purchased and renovated the Freemasons Hotel on the corner of South Terrace and Henderson Street, Fremantle.
+In 1983, Phil Sexton (a former brewer for the Swan Brewery), together with Garry Gosatti, John Tollis and Ron Groves, formed Brewtech Pty Ltd to brew commercial boutique beers.
+Due to lack of support from Perth hotels, the company purchased and renovated the Freemasons Hotel on the corner of South Terrace and Henderson Street, Fremantle.
 The hotel was renovated, a micro brewery installed and renamed the Sail and Anchor, under the banner of Anchor Brewing Company.
 The first beer, Anchor Ale, "a dark, copper-coloured, traditional ale", was produced in late 1984.

-In 1985 Brewtech opened their second venue, The Brewery Alehouse on Stirling Highway in Nedlands.
-The Company also established a second micro brewery at 31 Carrington Street in Nedlands, which housed the Matilda Bay Brewing Company and began producing beers in 1985.
-In 1986 the company launched its first wheat beer, Redback, which went on to be one of the company's best commercial successes.
-In 1987 Brewtech Pty Ltd changed their name to Brewtech Limited, following which they made the decision to consolidate their business under the Matilda Bay Brewing Company banner.
-The Company purchased another three outlets in Perth (including the Queens Hotel in Beaufort Street and the Brass Monkey in Northbridge).
+In 1985, Brewtech opened their second venue, The Brewery Alehouse at Stirling Highway in Nedlands.
+The company also established a second micro brewery at 31 Carrington Street in Nedlands, which housed the Matilda Bay Brewing Company and began producing beers in 1985.
+In 1986, the company launched its first wheat beer, Redback, which went on to be one of the company's best commercial successes.
+In 1987, Brewtech Pty Ltd changed their name to Brewtech Limited, following which they made the decision to consolidate their business under the Matilda Bay Brewing Company banner.
+The company purchased another three outlets in Perth (including the Queens Hotel in Highgate and the Brass Monkey in Northbridge).